 - 20th-Century Analysis

-The proficiency exams include a foreign language proficiency exam (for students whose first language is English), and a keyboard proficiency.
-On the same day as the proficiencies (Friday, February 23, 2018), a musicianship exam will take place.
+The proficiency exams include a foreign language proficiency exam (for students whose first language is English) and a keyboard proficiency exam.
+On the same day as the proficiency tests (Friday, February 23, 2018), a musicianship exam will take place.
 The musicianship exam will test your aural perception of melody, harmony, rhythm, and phrase structure in music through dictation and other written exercises.

 To help you prepare for the exams, here are some samples of past exams.
 Click each link to download.